sebastianbertoli/minimal-mistakes/projects.md

 ![jpg](/assets/images/projects.md/readme_teaser.jpg)

-This project contains a fast Python implementation of algorithms proposed in [[1]](#hariharan2004) to extract so-called stop locations from GPS data.
-The project also contains some sample data and a detailed Jupyter notebook that showcases the work.
-You can preview the notebook [here](https://nbviewer.jupyter.org/github/sebastianbertoli/Github-internship_human_mobility/blob/master/Notebook%20for%20github%20latest%20edition.ipynb).
+This project was carried out during my summer 2017 internship at the Bruno Kessler foundation.
+The goal was to implement a fast algorithm that could extract destinations (places where people stay) from GPS data.
+A static demonstration can be found [here](\_posts\2018-01-11-human-mobility.md).
+If you would like to run to explore the demonstration interactively please check out the [GitHub repository](https://github.com/sebastianbertoli/Github-internship_human_mobility).